Usman4711/Usman4711/README.md

-# Hi there, I'm Usman 👋
+# Hi there, I'm Usman Asghar 👋

 ## I'm a Developer,  Researcher!
+## I'm a Cyber Security Learner !
+## I work on securing computer systems against unauthorized access.
+It involves various practices on protecting computers, networks, mobile devices, and data from intruders.
+Hackers often launch malicious attacks against digital business assets.
+## I would like to learn more about securing my network and how to mitigate threats

 - 🔭 I’m currently working as Full Stack Developer.
 - 🌱 I’m currently learning Competitive-coding, PHP , HTML, CSS.
 - 🥅 2022 Goals:  Full stack developer (PHP).